icopy-site/awesome-cn/docs/awesome/awesome-j2me.md

 > An awesome list about Java platform Micro edition[(J2ME)](https://en.wikipedia.org/wiki/Java_Platform,_Micro_Edition).
 Documentation, academic papers, tutorials, communities, IDEs, SDKs, emulators, apps, video games.
 J2ME is a Java specification designed for old keypad phones and PDAs.
 MIDP is used to create Midlets, which have `.jad` or `.jar` extension, and run on platforms like old keypad phones, Symbian and PDAs.

 <!--lint disable double-link-->
-Please give it a star(⭐) to support, raise awareness about J2ME community, and development of this project.
+Please give it a star(⭐) to raise awareness about J2ME community, and support the development of this project.
 Help me reach atleast 126 stars.
 Read about history of Awesome J2ME and reverse engineering projects in <a href="https://hstsethi.vercel.app/posts/programming/awesome-j2me">this blog post</a>.
 Also check out [Awesome Symbian](https://github.com/hstsethi/awesome-symbian).